okta/okta-signin-widget/playground/README.md

 # SignIn Widget Playground

 ## The playground App

-In a nutshell, the playground application demonstrates customer hosted sign-in widget case, which loads sign-in widget assets and bootstrap widget via configurations.
+In a nutshell, the playground application demonstrates a customer hosted sign-in widget use-case, which loads sign-in widget assets and bootstrap widget via configurations.

-The configurations have been done in two folds
+The configuration consists of

 - [widgetrc](https://github.com/okta/okta-signin-widget#the-widgetrc-config-file)
-- `./main.js`

-What `main.js` does is initialize sign-in widget using settings from `widgetrc` plus simple success handler.
+- `./main.js`: initializes the sign-in widget using settings from widgetrc along with a simple success handler.

 ## Mock server

-While in `widgetrc` you can point `baseUrl` to any Okta tenants, it can also be set to mock server, which is started at `http://localhost:3000` when starting playground application.
+While starting the playground application, the `baseUrl` in `.widgetrc` can be used to point to any Okta tenant.
+Similarly it can also be set to point to the mock server, which runs at <http://localhost:3000>
-You could imagine this is just another Okta tenant but it has to handle API requests properly on its own, which of course means mock it.

 Here is the directory structure of `mocks` folder